Frequently Asked Questions

 This trip includes hiking that is suitable for most fitness levels as long as you can handle going up and down hills.
 You may go at your own pace on the hikes.

 Half of the people that travel with GEEO are traveling by themselves, so please don’t worry if you have no one who can join you on your trip.
 Our pricing is based on double occupancy or, in other words, two people to a room.
 You never have to pay for a single room unless you want one.
 GEEO can find you a roommate of the same gender.
 Most of our trips have a “My Own Room” option, also known as a “Single Supplement,” which is an extra fee that will allow you to have a room to yourself.
 If you want to room alone, please email email@example.com

 .
 To see the price for the “My Own Room” option, please click here

 where you can look up your trip in the extra services spreadsheet.

-Day 1 is an arrival day, and no activities have been planned.
-When you arrive at the airport, you can either take a taxi or use public transportation to make your way to the starting hotel.
-Hotel check-in time will be in the afternoon.
-Once you arrive at the hotel, look for a note at reception from your tour leader.
-This note will give the details of your Welcome Meeting on Day 1, usually between 6:00 p.m. and 7:00 p.m., at which you will get a chance to meet your tour leader and other travelers, as well as learn more about how the tour will run.
+Please note that day 1 is an arrival day and no activities have been planned on this day.
+Upon arrival to the city on day 1 (or earlier if you have booked pre-accommodation), please make your way to the joining hotel (note that check-in time will be in the afternoon).
+Once you arrive at the hotel, look for a note or bulletin board in the reception with a note from your tour leader.
+This note will give the details of your Welcome Meeting on day 1 (usually between 5 pm and 7 pm), where you will get a chance to meet your tour leader and other travelers, as well as learn more about how the tour will run.
 If you don’t see a note, please ask reception for details!